 They often have locally-themed trinkets to keep the kids happy.

-This may sound weird, but if your kids will not be able to live without a t-shirt of the place they are going to, like Disneyworld, buy the shirt online for a fraction of the price you will have to pay in the theme park.
+This may sound weird, but if your kids won’t be able to live without a t-shirt of the place they are going to, like Disneyworld, buy the shirt online for a fraction of the price you will have to pay in the theme park.

 The more places you visit, the more temptations.
-Almost every museum, theme park, zoo and so on have their own gift shop, which you usually have to walk through in order to leave.
-It can be tough to say no to your kids when they are dazzled by all the items on display.
+Almost every museum, theme park, zoo and so on has their own gift shop, which you usually have to walk through in order to leave.
+It can be tough to say no to your children when they are dazzled by all the items on display.

 Remind them that you have to carry everything that you buy home with you.
-Also, check the list price by doing a quick search online.
-If they really feel they cannot live without it, buy it less expensively when you get home, as long as you do not have to pay shipping and handling.
+Also check the list price by doing a quick search online.
+If they really feel they can’t live without it, buy it less expensively when you get home, as long as you don’t have to pay shipping and handling.

 Be practical.
-If you not only love what you see but are sure that you (or the person you are giving it to) will actually use it, then it will be good value.
-If it is just going to get shoved to the back of the closet when you get home, it is not worth the money or hassle to carry it.
+If you not only love what you see, but are sure that you (or the person you are giving it to) will actually use it, then it will be good value.
+If it is just going to get shoved to the back of the closet when you get home, it’s not worth the money or hassle to carry it.

 If you go to Peru, you can get fantastic clothes made from Alpaca.
 If you go to the south-western United States, you can buy the most gorgeous turquoise and silver jewelry.
 Buy local items sourced from local, indigenous resources.
 Look for bargains at local markets.